ruslanmv/ruslanmv.github.io/_pages/projects.md

 Genova (Italy)
 Programming Language: Python with Fortran

 In this project, my task was to provide accurate wavefunctions of the 64Ni and 66Ni.
-To do that I required to compute the best parameters of the model which reproduce the experimental data coming from the [Database](https://www.nndc.bnl.gov/nudat2/ ) Nndc - Brookhaven National Laboratory .
+To do that I required to compute the best parameters of the model which reproduce the experimental data coming from the [Database](https://www.nndc.bnl.gov/nudat2/ ) Nndc - Brookhaven National Laboratory.
 With this data, I have created a data set of all even-even nuclei which we have labeled the parameters.
 The parameters of the 66Ni and 66Ni were obtained by using a classification program in Python and by using the results I could determine the spectrum which are helpful to perform the analysis.
 The model is written in Fortran, but I was able to use python to get the coefficients.
 This work helped to study short-range correlations of sequential and direct reactions.